-1. Parties Understand Who They are Going to Bed with and What will Happen under the Covers.
+1. Parties Understand Who They are Going to Bed with and What will Happen under the Covers

 We, often, see a party to a dispute jump into bed with a Korean company before knowing what is under the covers and what will happen when they are both under the covers.
 A carefully drafted and explained agreement will allow the parties to know what are the obligations of the parties and, also, know the remedy for not meeting these obligations.
 Prior to even discussing any relationship with a party, please don’t forget our post entitled: Listen to My Mother: JVs in Asia.

-For example, lets say that you contract with a Korean company to provide you with 100 widgets every 90 days.
+For example, lets say that you have a contract with a Korean company to provide you with 100 widgets every 90 days.
 Without a clause setting out the damages for delay, often the Korean company will sign the agreement and, then, note that they thought this 90 days was, simply, a guideline.
 A penalty clause makes the Korean party understand the seriousness of delay.